How Much Space Do You Need For Studio/Home Photography ?

 For additional information, have a look at the article on “Building a Photography Studio” from the Pixpa blog.
 It offers some good information for photographers looking to set up their own studio.

-Be sure to join our FB Group: https://www.facebook.com/groups/Katebackdrops/. to share your ideas.
-Check out our Size Page for more inspirations and please feel free to contact us by e-mail us: firstname.lastname@example.org for more backdrop use instructions.
+Join the 20000+ fans Kate FB Group: https://www.facebook.com/groups/Katebackdrops/. to share your ideas.
+Please feel free to contact us by e-mail us: email@example.com for more backdrop use instructions.
 You can also receive free articles, updates as well as discounts information from https://www.katebackdrop.com/ and our FB Group.